 On July 14, 2017, the Company completed a private placement of 3,700,000 flow-through units for gross proceeds of \$185,000.
+On November 24, 2017, the Company completed a private placement of 2,696,667 flow-through units for gross proceeds of \$202,250.
 These funds were committed to be expended on Canadian Exploration Expenditures ("CEE") and were therefore not available for current working capital purposes.

-During the three months ended September 30, 2017, the Company spent a total of \$213,493 on exploration and evaluation activities, including the balance of all funds raised exclusively for Canadian Exploration Expenditures ("CEE") in the current and prior fiscal years.
+During the six months ended December 31, 2017, the Company spent a total of \$234,893 on exploration and evaluation activities, including the balance of all funds raised exclusively for Canadian Exploration Expenditures ("CEE") in the current fiscal year.